 At Peach Clinics, we love redheads!
-There is, of course, our lovely Georgia Peach and a few others in our own lives who are blessed with red hair (yes, Liz, Sam and Ethan!)
+There is, of course, our lovely Georgia Peach and a few others in our own lives who are redheads (yes, Liz, Sam and Ethan!)

 If you’re red you’re rare!
 Red hair is seen on little more than one in every hundred people worldwide so we set out to find out why redheads are special.